Skip to content

 3) DSPy's Ecosystem advances open-source AI research.

-Compared to working on or with monolithic LMs, DSPy's modular paradigm aims to enable a large community to improve the compositional architectures, inference-time strategies, and optimizers for LM programs in an open, distributed way.
-It gives you more control, helps you iterate much faster, and allows your programs to get better over time by applying the latest optimizers or modules.
+Compared to monolithic LMs, DSPy's modular paradigm enables a large community to improve the compositional architectures, inference-time strategies, and optimizers for LM programs in an open, distributed way.
+This gives DSPy users more control, helps them iterate much faster, and allows their programs to get better over time by applying the latest optimizers or modules.

 Since then, DSPy's community has produced a large body of work on optimizers, like MIPROv2, BetterTogether, and LeReT, on program architectures, like STORM, IReRa, and DSPy Assertions, and on successful applications to new problems, like PAPILLON, PATH, WangLab@MEDIQA, UMD's Prompting Case Study, and Haize's Red-Teaming Program, in addition to many open-source projects, production applications, and other use cases.